pushkar8723/aurora/README.md

 <details>
 <summary>Local Setup</summary>

-**[docker-compose.yml](https://github.com/pushkar8723/aurora/blob/gh-action-setup/docker-compose.yml)** can be used to simple run and test out Aurora on a local environment.
+> **[docker-compose.yml](https://github.com/pushkar8723/aurora/blob/gh-action-setup/docker-compose.yml)** can be used to simple run and test out Aurora on a local environment.
+>

-Simply run `docker-compose up` to pull all the images and run it.
+> Simply run `docker-compose up` to pull all the images and run it.
+>

-Then visit [localhost](http://localhost) to test the application.
+> Then visit [localhost](http://localhost) to test the application.
+>

-**_Note:_ Since we are using Github packages, you would need to [configure docker for use with Github token](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) or docker won't be able to pull the images and may start building the image instead.**
+> **_Note:_ Since we are using Github packages, you would need to [configure docker for use with Github token](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) or docker won't be able to pull the images and may start building the image instead.**
 </details>

 <details>
 <summary>Dev Setup</summary>

-**[docker-compose.dev.yml](https://github.com/pushkar8723/aurora/blob/gh-action-setup/docker-compose.dev.yml)** can be used to build, run and test out Aurora on a local environment.
+> **[docker-compose.dev.yml](https://github.com/pushkar8723/aurora/blob/gh-action-setup/docker-compose.dev.yml)** can be used to build, run and test out Aurora on a local environment.
+>

-Simply run `docker-compose -f docker-compose.dev.yml build` to build.
+> Simply run `docker-compose -f docker-compose.dev.yml build` to build.
+>

-Run `docker-compose -f docker-compose.dev.yml up` to run it on [localhost](http://localhost).
+> Run `docker-compose -f docker-compose.dev.yml up` to run it on [localhost](http://localhost).
 </details>

 <details>
 <summary>Prod Setup</summary>

+> **[docker-compose.prod.yml](https://github.com/pushkar8723/aurora/blob/gh-action-setup/docker-compose.prod.yml)** is meant to be used as template for prod configuration.
+>
+> Check our [guidelines](https://github.com/pushkar8723/aurora/wiki/Guidelines-for-Using-Docker-Images-in-Production) on how to use this template.
 </details>

 Facing an issue